AtmaMani/atmamani.github.io/pages/projects/spatial/guide-to-spatial-analysis-1.md

-# Guide to spatial analysis
+Title: Guide to spatial analysis - Introduction
 A set of notes explaining the core of spatial analysis.

 ## Basics of spatial data structures